nisarhassan12/interface/infrastructure/README.md

 This is the same as step 2, instead now it is for the production instances using the `neon-law-production` GCP project.
 Ensure that after this is complete, you make the proper DNS entries

-## Non-Terraform Resources

-Not all of our infrastructure is in Terraform.
-This repo also has:

-* Custom Resource Definitions (at this time only supported in the alpha version of the Terraform-K8 Provider)
-* A script to delete old GCP Registry Images since that's not supported by GCP yet
-* Global IP Addresses, which are not currently supported in GCP.